Arizona's Sean Miller doesn't coach vs. Oregon; Deandre Ayton starts

 The telephone calls between Miller and Dawkins were among 3,000 hours of conversations intercepted from Dawkins' phone by the FBI.

 Ayton, a 7-foot-1 center who was born in the Bahamas, is considered one of the top freshmen in the country and a leading candidate for national player of the year honors.
-He is averaging 19.6 points and 10.9 rebounds in what is expected to be his only college season.
+He is averaging 19.9 points and 11.2 rebounds per game in what is expected to be his only college season.

 Richardson, who worked for Miller the previous 10 seasons at Xavier and Arizona, was one of four assistant coaches arrested by FBI agents on Sept.
 27 after a two-year investigation into bribes and other corruption in the sport.